-Facebook used to be the go-to social platform for businesses of all shapes and sizes to promote what they do and engage with fans, however since Mark Zuckerberg announced changes to the Facebook algorithm which now prioritises content from friends over businesses, it has become a lot harder.
+Facebook used to be the go-to social platform for businesses of all shapes and sizes to promote what they do and engage with fans.
+However, since Facebook’s CEO Mark Zuckerberg announced changes to the platform’s algorithm which now prioritises content from friends over businesses, it has become a lot harder.

-However, that’s not to say that your radio station can’t still take advantage of the power of Facebook, using it to benefit you and your audience.
-We’ve outlined a few quick fire ways you can promote your radio station below, before also exploring Facebook Live, which has the potential to be an exciting addition to your digital strategy.
+That’s not to say that your radio station can’t still take advantage of the power of Facebook, using it to benefit you and your audience.
+We’ve outlined a few quick-fire ways you can promote your radio station below, before also exploring Facebook Live, which has the potential to be an exciting addition to your digital strategy.

 Facebook and your radio station

-There is a huge amount of content published on Facebook every day, so you need to make sure everything that comes from your page is relevant and of the highest quality in order to catch the eye.
+Due to the huge amount of content published on Facebook every day, you need to make sure everything that comes from your page is relevant and of the highest quality in order to catch the eye.

-Tip Two: Engaging posts show more frequently in newsfeeds
+Tip Three: Engaging posts show more frequently in news feeds

 Your aim is to get the largest number of engagements and reactions on your posts as possible, as these show up more frequently in your fan’s newsfeeds.